orientechnologies/orientdb-docs/Concurrency.md

 OrientDB supports optimistic transactions.
 The database does not use locks when transactions are running, but when the transaction commits, each record (document or graph element) version is checked to see if there have been updates from another client.
 For this reason, you need to code your applications to be concurrency-proof.

-Optimistic concurrency requires that you retire the transaction in the event of conflicts.
+Optimistic concurrency requires that you retry the transaction in the event of conflicts.
 For example, consider a case where you want to connect a new vertex to an existing vertex:

 ```java
 int maxRetries = 10;